madhus2003r/madhus2003r/README.md

 ### Hi there, I'm Madhu! 👋

-- 🔭 I'm currently a student.
+- 🔭 I'm currently a Computer Science and Engineering student.
 - 🌱 I'm currently learning and exploring various technologies.
 - 📫 You can reach me at: madhu.s2003r@gmail.com
 - 💬 Feel free to ask me about anything!